TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/README.txt

 *****************

 Workflow for all spike extraction, spike loading or saving only contains a single function without necessary support functions.

+NOTE: ALL FUNCTIONS WITH KILOSORT IN THEIR NAME ALSO WORK FOR SPIKEINTERFACE -- just a legacy naming scheme that has to be fixed

 Workflow for Spike Analysis: